What is Privilege Escalation in AWS?Recommendations to Prevent the Risk of Privilege Escalation on AWS

 What is Privilege Escalation in AWS?

-For example, an attacker might compromise a low-privileged user account and then exploit weaknesses in IAM policies or misconfigured permissions to escalate their privileges and gain access to sensitive data, modify infrastructure configurations, or perform malicious actions within the AWS environment.
+For example, an attacker might compromise a low-privileged user account and exploit weaknesses in IAM policies or misconfigured permissions to escalate their privileges and gain access to sensitive data, modify infrastructure configurations, or perform malicious actions within the AWS environment.

 Recommended: What Is Privilege Escalation?
 How to Detect and Prevent Privilege Escalation Attacks in Windows